While the COVID-19 pandemic persists, city-building continues in the Vaughan Metropolitan Centre.

 Vaughan’s emerging downtown core continues to attract significant investment opportunities – in fact, a recent submission was received to develop two additional residential towers in the VMC.
 To date, close to 36,400 residents in almost 18,384 residential units are moving into the VMC.
 In total, staff are working on 38 development files – including six that are in the pre-application consultation phase and represent an additional 13,524 units – achieving 266 per cent of the residential units and 253 per cent of the population targets identified for the 2031 planning horizon.

 Work is also underway to advance engineering projects in the area, including constructing a new trunk sanitary sewer along the Interchange Way and Exchange Avenue corridors.
 These upgrades are required to address wastewater capacity constraints in order to continue to support development and growth in the VMC.
-In addition to an update to the VMC Secondary Plan Review (PDF), the City has initiated a Transportation Master Plan, a Parks and Wayfinding Master Plan and completed two road environmental assessment studies to build on and advance existing VMC cycling and pedestrian plans and policies.
+In addition to an update to the Transportation Master Plan, a Parks and Wayfinding Master Plan and completed two road environmental assessment studies to build on and advance existing VMC cycling and pedestrian plans and policies.
 The studies will help improve connectivity between major areas, including transit stations, schools, commercial areas and residential areas, in addition to other community features such as connections to pathways and open spaces.

 City unveils its first public art piece in the Vaughan Metropolitan Centre